njhanne/FGFR_Downstream_Branches/Golgi_orientation/README.md

    See the example image below:
    ![Example of angle adjustment drawn on an overview image](/Readme_images/Golgi_baseline_angle_example.png)
 3. Cellpose models are included for detecting nuclei and GM130.
-Both models were trained on images of Hoechst and GM130 stained tissue sections from the chicken FNP.
+Both models were trained on images of Hoechst and GM130 stained tissue sections from the chick FNP.
 Every third image in the z-direction was labelled in ImageJ by hand.
 These labelled images were used to train with the Cellpose 'nuclei' model as the base.
 The models were refined further by 'human-in-the-loop' training and correcting on unlabelled images.
 Using this method we only had to hand-correct ~5-10 images before it was quite good at segmenting.
 4. I will include the cellpose segmented images as well.
 I tried running the code without the GPU and it is very slow.
-I imagine many people running this will not have access to a GPU.
+I imagine many people running this will not have access to a GPU, unfortunately.

 ## Actually starting the analysis
 ### 1. (optional) run_cellpose_Golgi.py